 Besides, if there are no users in the conference, it should be deleted.
 Does Skype have it?
 That’s right, no.

 In automatic conferences an administrator configures ready-made conferences for employee departments.
-For example: programmers, accountants, managers, designers, planners.
-Based on their profiles data, users automatically enter to those conferences.
+For example programmers, accountants, managers, designers, and planners.
+Based on their profile data, users automatically enter those conferences.

 It’s very comfortable, useful and, again, Skype doesn’t have this feature.

-Moderators have rights to remove users from conferences, add new ones, block and make user “silent” for a while and so on.
+Moderators have rights to remove users from conferences, add new ones, block and make users “silent” for a while, and so on.

 Conferences access rights and passwords are tools to control user access to chats.
 Normal companies can’t normally work without these access control tools.

 Protocols viewing.
 Protocols are written in your local server, so the company security department can easily check them, if necessary.
 If you don’t need it just disable this feature.

 10. Common contact list and integration with Active Directory